 - New York

-If this idea scares you, think about the last time you actually went into a physical banking branch to deposit or withdraw money.
+If the limited access to brick-and-mortar branches gives you pause, think about the last time you actually went into a physical banking branch to deposit or withdraw money.
 For most of us, it’s probably been a long time.

-The only other significant difference is with physical checks.
-To deposit a check with Capital One 360, for example, you just take out your phone and snap a picture of both sides to deposit the money.
+The only other significant difference with traditional banks is how you deposit physical checks.
+To deposit a check with Capital One 360 you just take out your phone and snap a picture of both sides of the check.
 That’s it.

-One feature I love is the ability to set up multiple accounts on the fly — perfect for compartmentalizing your savings for different goals (e.g., your vacation fund, emergency fund, and new house fund).
+One feature I love is the ability to set up multiple accounts on the fly — perfect for compartmentalizing your savings for different goals (e.g., your emergency fund or down payment fund).

 You can open up to 25 individual savings accounts and automate your savings, helping you define and track financial goals.
-There are no fees for having multiple accounts, and it just makes it easy (and fun) to have everything in one place.
+There are no fees for having multiple accounts, and it makes it easier to organize your financial future.